 If you test positive:

-- Report your antigen result through the Daily Check, which helps track the prevalence on campus and enables employees to receive appropriate workplace guidance.
+- Report your antigen result, which helps track the prevalence on campus and enables employees to receive appropriate workplace guidance.

 - Tell other close contacts that you have COVID-19.
 This will allow others to take proactive steps to monitor their health.

 - Isolate at home and follow Tompkins County Whole Health (TCWH) current isolation guidelines.